openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/request/request.txt}}

 The requirements regarding the Credential to be presented are conveyed in the `presentation_definition` parameter.
-It's content is is given in the following example.
+Its content is given in the following example.

 <{{examples/request/pd_ldp_vc.json}}

-It contains a single `input_descriptor`, which sets the desired format to LDP VC and defines a constraint over the `type` parameter to select Verifiable Credentials of type `IDCardCredential`.
+It contains a single Input Descriptor, which sets the desired format to LDP VC and defines a constraint over the `type` parameter to select Verifiable Credentials of type `IDredential`.

 #### Presentation Response